ccilab-doshisha/SDJC/README.md

 ### Data generator fine-tune and generate contradictory data
 You can finetune the data generator using the code referring [this one](T5_denoising_training_clinic_domain.py).

-You can generate contradictory data referring the following code from [here](/data_generation_for_unsup.ipynb).
+You can generate contradictory data referring to the following code from [here](/data_generation_for_unsup.ipynb).

-You can download and directly use the synthetic data in target domain for contrastive learning from the following list.
+You can download and directly use the synthetic data in the target domain for contrastive learning from the following list.
 |Synthetic Data|
 |--------------|
 |[clinic_domain_top4](https://huggingface.co/datasets/MU-Kindai/datasets-for-JCSE/blob/main/clinic_shuffle_for_simcse_top4.csv)|